 One of the biggest estate-planning delays comes from a common misconception: that estate planning is just for the wealthy.
 It’s not.

-It’s true that in 2018, a filing was required for estates with combined gross assets and prior taxable gifts exceeding $5.6 million (see the full IRS rule).
+It’s true that in 2019, a filing is required for estates with combined gross assets and prior taxable gifts exceeding $11.4 million (see the full IRS rule).
 That’s the threshold that beckons the tax man.

-While that might sound like a lot, even if you don’t meet the estate tax threshold, lack of planning means that after your death, your money and other possessions could sit on the sidelines while fees and court costs eat away at your assets.
+But even if you don’t meet the estate tax threshold, a lack of estate planning means that after your death, your money and other possessions could sit on the sidelines while fees and court costs eat away at your assets.
 Bottom line: everyone should take up some degree of estate planning.

 Your first step is determining beneficiaries (including charities) for your insurance and retirement accounts.
 Just remember to track, and if necessary update, your beneficiaries so you don’t end up sending a fat insurance check or a hefty IRA payout to an ex-spouse or, if the beneficiary has died, to probate court.